DACS Research Teaching Amateur radio Miscellaneous Contact

 I'm currently (co)advising the following PhD students:

-I'm also the programme mentor for students following the MSc Telematics study program, and a member of the "examination board" (Dutch: examencommissie) for the computer science and telematics programs.
+I'm the programme mentor for students following the Internet Science and Technology track within the computer science master program, and chairman of the "examination board" (Dutch: examencommissie) for the computer science programs.

 A couple of things I wrote about miscellaneous subjects, that perhaps might be of interest to someone.